JunFiroz/excel-learning/README.md

   * Allows us to add a header across all and future worksheets in the workbook
 * Uses a button to easily use our macro
 * Explains how to access the code for those who do not already know how to access VBA within Excel

+### Project 3:
+The purpose of this project was to organize mutliple worksheets into one sheet with one click (a macro using VBA).
+All while formatting and summing the totals.
+This also works across all current and future worksheets, as long as there are no extra columns.
+You can download the file by clicking <i>[here](https://drive.google.com/open?id=1obqkGjwFQj-D2S6RNY6mEAV0b0oyZ4XO)</i>.

+Here is a few details about the modified document:
+* Uses a VBA module for the following purposes:
+  * Adds tables on a new worksheet based on the data from all other previous worksheets
+  * Sums the totals of each table
+  * Formats each table
+* Explains how to access the code for those who do not already know how to access VBA within Excel
+* Uses a button to easily use our macro